Introduction

 #1,

-library lives in.
-When the dynamic linker starts it can look for
+lives in.
+When the dynamic linker starts it can look for the

-library for the program.
-The program has no idea this library
+for the program.
+The program has no idea this library exists; this is

-exists; this is a private arrangement between the dynamic linker
+a private arrangement between the dynamic linker and the kernel.

 The programmers make system calls indirectly through calling functions in the standard C library.
 The standard C library can check to see if the special kernel binary is loaded, and if so use the functions within that to make system calls.
 If the kernel determines the hardware is capable, this will use the fast system call method.